 3. Type the network hostname (as defined in DNS) of the Avamar Administrator server and press Enter.

-'''
+The following appears in the command shell:

 Enter the Avamar server domain [clients]:

-'''

 The default domain is "clients."
 However, the Avamar system administrator might have defined other domains and subdomains.
 Consult the Avamar system administrator for the domain to use when registering this client.